Working at DJJ

 DJJ offers a one-time Military Salary Increase Incentive to current/former military service members on eligible job titles who have served on active duty.
 To be eligible, service members must have an Honorable Discharge.
 The one-time incentive will be based upon the current number of active-duty years served.

 To be considered for the position of Juvenile Correction Officer 1, applicants will be required to receive a passing score on the P.O.S.T.-approved COMPASS Test.
 The COMPASS test is administered through the Georgia Technical College System, and reservations are required.
-Please contact one of the many Technical Colleges throughout the State or view online locations.
+Please contact one of the many Technical Colleges throughout the State.

 Applicants will be required to take a completed copy of the P.O.S.T.
 Examination Access Form with you to the exam site.
 Click here to access the DJJ application form.